Headquartered at the USTA National Campus, the USTA Collegiate Department hosts College MatchDay, The All-American College Combine and much more.

 Learn more about collegiate tennis

-Several current and former players also experienced success to start off the 2019 campaign.
+Several current and former players experienced success to start off the 2019 campaign.
 Click Here to see who made headlines early in 2019.

 Along with the USTA National Campus streaming almost every court thanks to PlaySight technology, college tennis facilities are increasingly adding PlaySight cameras across the country as well.
 Now fans have several options to tune in and watch college tennis matches throughout the season.